The ups and downs of Apple’s revenue, diluted earnings, iPhone sales, services and wearables.

 From the press release:

-Apple today announced financial results for its fiscal 2020 third quarter ended June 27, 2020.
-The Company posted quarterly revenue of $59.7 billion, an increase of 11 percent from the year-ago quarter, and quarterly earnings per diluted share of $2.58, up 18 percent.
-International sales accounted for 60 percent of the quarter’s revenue.
+Apple® today announced financial results for its fiscal 2021 first quarter ended December 26, 2020.
+The Company posted all-time record revenue of $111.4 billion, up 21 percent year over year, and quarterly earnings per diluted share of $1.68, up 35 percent.
+International sales accounted for 64 percent of the quarter’s revenue.

 Below: The five charts.
 Click the second column to see year-over-year growth.
 (Not seeing the charts?
 Try the website.)